neoforged/.github/primers/1.21.11/index.md

         - `PIERCING_WEAPON` - A weapon with some hitbox range that lunges towards the entity.
         - `KINETIC_WEAPON` - A weapon with some hitbox range that requires some amount of forward momentum.
         - `SWING_ANIMATION` - The animation applied when swinging an item.
+        - `ATTACK_RANGE` - Sets a custom attack range when using the item, overriding the normal entity interaction range.
 - `net.minecraft.core.component.DataComponentType#ignoreSwapAnimation`, `$Builder#ignoreSwapAnimation` - When true, the swap animation does not affect the data component 'usage'.
 - `net.minecraft.core.component.predicates`
     - `AnyValue` - A predicate that checks if the component exists on the getter.